zealdocs/zeal/README.md

 Author of Dash [has suggested](https://github.com/jkozera/zeal/issues/1#issuecomment-13357189) a "docset exchange programme", allowing Zeal to use one Dash docset in return for each new generated-for-Zeal docset, so it's recommended to use the `DASH` format.

-## Contributions
+## Contributions / Project Status

 Any feedback, feature requests, or pull requests are welcome.
-Before starting to implement anything larger, especially items from the TODO list above, it would be good to contact me at jerzy dot kozera at gmail, to avoid duplicating work.
+However the project is not under active development at the moment, so unless someone is interested in contributing code, no new features are expected.

+I'm going to continue updating docsets that are part of Dash/Zeal exchange programme, and try to fix critical stability/compatibility issues if any arise, to keep the project somewhat alive, but will not implement new features in foreseeable future.
+Anyway, I should be able to review pull requests.

 Please keep in mind I'm not an experienced C++ programmer, so the code quality might be not great.

-Also you can send bitcoins to 1Zea1QhPV5CGp8SNMpb2RHUvRrfNhKqGV to encourage development.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/jkozera/zeal/trend.png)](https://bitdeli.com/free "Bitdeli Badge")